Best dental financing loans of November 2024

 How to compare dental loans

-• Loan amount: Lenders vary in the loan amounts they offer in general and the amounts they’ll offer you.
-Look for loans large enough to cover your dental expenses.
+• Loan amount: Lenders vary in the loan amounts they offer.
+Some lenders can lend from $500 to over $100,000.
+Look for loans large enough to cover your dental expenses, but don’t take on more funds than needed.
+This will prevent paying off more debt than necessary.

-• Annual percentage rate (APR): The APR represents the percentage of the loan amount that you'll pay in interest and fees spread over each year until the loan is paid in full.
-A lower personal loan interest rate means less cost to you.
+• Annual percentage rate (APR): The APR represents the percentage of the loan amount that you'd pay in interest and upfront fees spread over each year of the repayment term.
+Your APR is determined by the lender based on your financial profile, which includes your credit score, debt-to-income ratio, income, and overall debt amount.
+Generally, the higher your credit score, the lower your personal loan interest rate.

-• Loan fees: Lenders may charge fees on top of the interest, such as an origination fee, which tends to range from 0% to 10% of the loan amount.
-These will increase your borrowing costs or reduce your loan amount, so look for low- or no-fee offers.
+• Loan fees: Lenders may charge fees on top of interest, such as an origination fee, which could range up to 12% of the loan amount, depending on the lender.
+Fees can increase your borrowing costs or reduce your loan amount, so look for low- or no-fee offers.

-• Loan term: The right loan term for you will depend on your total loan amount and the monthly payment you can afford.
-If you need more time, look for a lender with longer terms.
+• Loan term and monthly payment: The right loan term and payment amount for you will depend on your total loan amount, APR, and fees.
+If you need more time to pay or a lower monthly payment, look for a lender with longer terms.

-• Funding time: Some lenders are faster than others.
-If time is of the essence, look for a lender with a fast funding time.
+• Funding time: Some lenders can provide funds as soon as the same day, while others provide funds in up to 5 business days.
+If time is of the essence, look for a lender with fast funding times.

-• Discounts: Lenders may offer a percentage off your APR in certain situations, such as if you enroll in auto-pay or have another financial account with them.
-Look for additional savings opportunities.
+• Discounts: Some lenders offer rate reductions in certain situations, such as if you enroll in autopay or have another financial account with them.

-• Cosigner option: If you’re having trouble qualifying on your own, you may be able to get approved with the help of a cosigner.
+• Cosigner option: If you’re having trouble qualifying on your own, you may be able to get approved with the help of a cosigner — often, someone with strong credit who agrees to repay the loan if you can’t.
 Not all lenders allow cosigners, so you may need to shop around to find those that do.

 How do dental loans work?